 August 13, 2019 - U.S. Senator Bob Casey was in Norristown to meet with County Commissioners Val Arkoosh and Ken E. Lawrence, Jr., Norristown Municipal Council President Sonya Sanders, Councilwoman Valerie Scott Cooper, and Municipal Administrator Crandall Ortiz Jones for updates on projects that will advance the revitalization of downtown Norristown and to tour three successful businesses.
 Timshel Coffee, Universal Copy & Print Powered by Cadcom and Five Saints Distilling and International Spirits, LLC.

-June 7, 2019 - Pennsylvania Governor Wolf and Shira Goodman of Ceasefire Pennsylvania paid a visit to the Sheriff's office to talk about common sense gun control in support of Gun Violence Awareness Day.
-Council President Sanders was on hand for the visit.
+June 7 - Pennsylvania Governor Tom Wolf and Shira Goodman of Ceasefire Pennsylvania visited the Sheriff's office in Norristown to talk about common sense gun control in support of Gun Violence Awareness Day.
+Council President Sonya Sanders was in attendance.

 May 7, 2019 - In Spring 2019, Norristown was recognized as a